ThyroSafe™ and Iosat™ Potassium Iodide

 Note: Iodine is found in table salt, fish oil, kelp, daily vitamins, etc.)

-What is the shelf life? back to top
+What is the shelf life?
+Back to top of FAQ

 7 year shelf-life from date of manufacture for IOSAT.

-5 year shelf-life from date of manufacture for ThyroShield.
+2 year shelf-life from date of manufacture for Liquid Potassium Iodide KI.

-What do the experts say about potassium iodide? back to top
+What do the experts say about potassium iodide?
+Back to top of FAQ

 Many authorities on radiation exposure and thyroid cancer have made statements about the benefits of Potassium Iodide following a nuclear accident, including…